 A classic Italian dish, this Cacio e Pepe recipe translates to “cheese and pepper” pasta.
 It’s the mac and cheese of Italy, but even more delicious.

 Since we’re on the subject of cooking as a couple, we wanted to share our latest cooking date with you.
 The recipe is from a new book called Date Night In, written by our friend Ashley Rodriguez (of Not Without Salt).
 It’s an incredible collection of meals from cooking dates with her husband, each with planning tips and a sweet personal anecdote.
 And their love story is ironically similar to ours: dorm food eating, 19-year old college sweethearts who grew up, got married, and fell in love with cooking good food together.
-Keep reading for the cacio e pepe recipe, and more about how we fell in love with it.
+Keep reading for this classic easy Italian recipe, cacio e pepe, and more about how we fell in love with it.

 Related: Romantic Dinner Ideas